membrane/api-gateway/distribution/examples/parallel/shadowing/README.md

    Content-Type: text/plain
    Content-Length: 72
    ```
-3. Additionally you can modify the `returnTarget` in `proxies.xml` and set it to `secondary`, which corresponds to the shadow host’s ID.
+3. Additionally, you can modify the `returnTarget` in `proxies.xml` and set it to `secondary`, which corresponds to the shadow host’s ID.
 This switch makes the shadow host the new primary target.
 When you repeat the request to [localhost:2000](http://localhost:2000), you'll notice that the response now takes about 5 seconds, while the shadow host's response is logged almost immediately.

 ## Configuration

 Just declare the returnTarget of the desired endpoint.
-Additionally you can log the responses of the shadow hosts by setting `logShadowResponse` to `true`.
+You can log the responses of the shadow hosts by setting `logShadowResponse` to `true`.

 ```xml
 <api port="2000">